xcat2/confluent-docs/docs/rhinstallib.md

     # confluent2xcat ib -m mac.csv
     # tabrestore -a mac.csv

-Also, it is possible to use nodeinventory to collect the hardware addresses of the Infiniband adapters.
+Also, it is possible to use nodeinventory to collect the hardware addresses of the InfiniBand adapters.
 Note that Mellanox removes the middle two bytes (03:00) of their address during netboot, so remove it here:

     # nodeinventory d3 mac |grep Mellanox|sed -e s/50:6b:4b:03:00/50:6b:4b/
     d3: Mellanox ConnectX-5 2x100GbE / EDR IB QSFP28 VPI Adapter MAC Address 1: 50:6b:4b:09:2a:ac